Keyword Cannibalization: How to find it and fix it

 Another great example is that you might have different pages ranking for the same keyword but with different purposes.
 The article “how to repair a Lawson armchair” solves one problem and “where to buy a Lawson armchair” solves another problem.
 There are different intents behind each article but both will surely compete for “Lawson armchair“.

 Depending on your issue, there’s several different ways to solve it.
 But before we do that let’s take a quick look at how easy it is to find keyword cannibalization on your website.
+One common cause is multiple pages targeting the same keywords across different locations.
+This can lead to content cannibalization if the pages are not tailored to distinct audiences, confusing search engines and diluting the ranking potential.

 How to Check and Find Keyword Cannibalization using Wincher